System Design of Uber App – Uber System Architecture

 4. Demand Service And How it Works?

-- Demand service receives the request of the cab through web socket and it tracks the GPS location of the user.
-It also receives a different kind of requirements such as the number of seats, type of car, or pool car.
+- Demand service receives the request of the cab through a web socket and it tracks the GPS location of the user.
+It also receives different kinds of requirements such as the number of seats, type of car, or pool car.

 - Demand gives the location (cell ID) and user requirement to supply and make requests for the cabs.